 A historic center of learning, scholarship and artistic achievement in Paris, The Latin Quarter's mystique is well-merited.
-Unfortunately, the area is also a bit of a victim of its own popularity: it can be hard to see through some of the tourist-trap artifice to get at the fascinating heart of this beloved neighborhood.
+Unfortunately, the area is also a bit of a victim of its own popularity: It can be hard to see through some of the tourist-trap artifices to get at the fascinating heart of this beloved neighborhood.

-Use this guide to decide what to prioritize on your visit to the Quartier Latin, and engage more deeply with its rich, incomparable history.
-You won't regret sacrificing a bit of time away from the more tourist-heavy areas-- although obviously on a first trip to the capital you'll want to see the big-ticket attractions too.
+While you won't regret sacrificing a bit of time away from the more tourist-heavy areas of the City of Lights, obviously on a first trip to the capital you'll want to see the big-ticket attractions too.

-The area around Metro St. Michel is the easiest gateway to the Latin Quarter, and it merits some of your time.
+The area around Metro St. Michel is the easiest gateway to the Latin Quarter.

-To begin exploring, take a stroll along the Quai St Michel (pictured) which runs alongside the left bank of the Seine River; admire the Square St Michel (with its iconic fountain-statue of the archangel Michael smiting Satan), and continue walking along the river on the Quai Montebello, continuing eastward from the square.
+To begin exploring in the vicinity, take a stroll along the Quai St-Michel which runs alongside the left bank of the Seine River; admire the Square St-Michel (with its iconic fountain-statue of the archangel Michel smiting Satan,) and continue walking along the river on the Quai de Montebello, continuing eastward from the square.

 It's typically best to avoid spending too much time in tourist-trap areas such as Rue de la Harpe, full of overpriced and mediocre restaurants.
 If a restaurant promises "authentic French cuisine" with the aid of a cardboard cutout of a pig donning a chef's hat, or if there are people outside the restaurant trying to lure you in with waves and pushy words, it's very likely not worth your time or Euros.

-Places around St Michel worth exploring: Rue St-Andre-des-Arts, with its... antiquarian dealers, rare booksellers and and cute cafes; rue Hautefeuille, with its Mk2 Hautefeuille arthouse cinema, and the Gibert Jeune and Gibert Joseph bookshops on and around Place St-Michel, with their bright yellow-orange signs.
+Places around St-Michel worth exploring: Rue Saint-André des Arts, with its antiquarian dealers, rare booksellers, and cute cafes; Rue Hautefeuille, with its MK2 Hautefeuille arthouse cinema, and the Gibert Jeune and Gibert Joseph bookshops on and around Place St-Michel, with their bright yellow-orange signs.

-You may have noticed that the entire district is a book lover's dream, from the open-air booksellers with their famed green metal stalls on the Seine, to the aforementioned French mega-bookstores on Place St-Michel, you'll easily find a worthwhile tome.
+You may have noticed that this entire district is something of a book lover's dream: From the open-air booksellers with their famed green metal stalls on the Seine to the aforementioned French mega-bookstores on Place St-Michel, you'll easily find a worthwhile tome.

-And there are few places more iconic in the Latin Quarter than this beloved bookshop situated across the Seine and facing Notre-Dame Cathedral (by the way, a visit there is recommended before or after you've explored the items you wish to on this list).
-Opened in 1951 by consummate Parisian beatnik George Whitman-- who sadly passed away in 2011-- it's now owned by his business-savvy daughter, Sylvia.
+There are few places more iconic in the Latin Quarter than this beloved bookshop situated across the Seine and facing Notre-Dame Cathedral.
+Opened in 1951 by consummate Parisian beatnik George Whitman—who passed away in 2011—it's now owned by his business-savvy daughter, Sylvia.

-Originally opened as "Le Mistral", this isn't acually the original S&Co shop in Paris: George Whitman renamed it in 1964, in honor of the legendary bookshop opened by Sylvia Beach in 1919 just down the street.
-Under Beach's helm, the first shop was famous for welcoming, and publishing, literary greats such as...
-James Joyce.
-But the more recent location is still a literary epicenter in its own right: a comforting refuge for English-speakers and readers that is neverheless as Parisian as you can get.
+Originally opened as "Le Mistral," this is not the original S&Co shop in Paris: George Whitman renamed it in 1964, in honor of the legendary bookshop opened by Sylvia Beach in 1919 just down the street.
+Under Beach's helm, the first shop was famous for hosting and publishing literary greats such as James Joyce.
+The more recent location is still a literary epicenter and a comforting refuge for English-speakers and readers.

 Admire the Old Sorbonne University